International Shipments and Hand-carrying Equipment or Materials Abroad

 US goods returning

-Affidavit of Manufacture – when shipping US made goods abroad temporarily, prepare an Affidavit of Manufacture (PDF) for the customs broker to submit to customs at the time of re-entry into the US.
-This document certifies the items as US origin.
-Preparing this document at the time of export ensures your customs re-entry is not delayed or rejected due to missing documentation.
+Affidavit of Manufacture – when shipping US made goods abroad temporarily, prepare an Affidavit of Manufacture (PDF) for the customs broker to submit to customs at the time of re-entry into the U.S. This document certifies the items as U.S. origin.
+Preparing this document at the time of export reduces risk of delay at customs re-entry or rejection due to missing documentation.

 Addressing duties on temporary exports